 After completing her PhD in climate modelling, Prof Larkin joined the team at Tyndall, where she studied the conflict between the aviation industry and climate change.

-As of 2017, she has been leading MACE, and reveals her goals are to further enhance the quality of teaching, research and social responsibility activities within the School.
+From 2017 to 2019, she was the Head of the Department of Mechanical, Aerospace and Civil Engineering, and is now the Head of the School of Engineering.
+Here, she reveals her goals are to further enhance the quality of teaching, research and social responsibility activities within the School.

 We asked her a few questions about the impact her work has had and what inspires her.

 Can you tell us a bit more about your work at The University of Manchester?

 My research focuses on how to tackle climate change by exploring measures to reduce CO2 emissions generated by different sectors of the economy - the aviation and shipping sectors, for example.
 This work means engaging with policymakers, and I’ve contributed oral evidence to government inquiries on a number of occasions.
 The evidence I’ve given on climate change subsequently contributed to the development of the UK’s Climate Change Act.

 Aside from my research, I’ve taught on a range of degree programmes including Environmental Engineering to Civil Engineers and Energy as a System to the MSc course Renewable Energy and Clean Technology.

 How does your work impact society and the world we live in?

 Scientists and policymakers have been aware of the need to cut greenhouse gas emissions to avoid so-called ‘dangerous climate change’ for decades now.
 However, emissions continue to rise, and the impact of climate change is being felt increasingly across the world.

 In 2015, governments from around the globe came together in Paris to develop a new agreement to tackle climate change.
 This agreement, known as the Paris Agreement, has a goal of avoiding a worldwide 2°C warming above pre-industrial temperatures.